MileHacker Logo

 • Carry a well-stocked personal first-aid kit for minor incidents.

 • Entrance fees to site areas are collected locally by communities.
-These funds directly support local progress and site maintenance.
+These funds provide direct support to local progress and site maintenance.

 • Always respect local community rules, signage, and directives from local authorities.